 Your domicile is broadly the country you consider your permanent home.
 If your permanent home is outside the UK and you intend to return there in the future, you will be non-UK domiciled.

-If there's a double taxation agreement between the UK and the other country of residence, you can apply for a tax residency certificate (or certificate of residence) to claim tax relief in the other country.
+Individuals who come to the UK have to determine their own residence status unless they’re resident in 2 countries.
+If you are resident in 2 countries and there's a double taxation agreement between the UK and the other country of residence, you can apply for a tax residency certificate (or certificate of residence) to claim tax relief in the other country.
 To do this, you’ll need to contact HM Revenue and Customs (HMRC).

 Under the Common Reporting Standard, financial institutions need to determine which country you’re a tax resident of.

 If you’re leaving the UK, you’ll need to let HMRC know about your change in tax residency.
 To do this, you’ll need to complete a self-assessment tax return (if you’re in the self-assessment system).
-Otherwise you will need to fill out a P85 form.
+Otherwise you'll need to fill out a P85 form.

 We offer international services for both expats and those who are new to the UK.